cockroachdb/docs/improve-the-docs.md

 toc: false
 ---

-The CockroachDB docs are a work in progress, and we very much welcome your help!
+The CockroachDB docs are a work in progress, and we very much welcome your help.

 ## Suggest Improvements